AUBURN TRAIL:

 To Start from Powder Mills Park in Pittsford [Northern End]; From I-490 take exit 27 to Route 96 south for 1 mile.
 Turn right on Fishers Rd and right again after 0.5 miles on Woolston Rd.
 The parking lot will be on your left after 0.8 miles, followed by the Woolston Road parking lot.

-Note; Heading right along Woolston Rd (expanded shoulders) pass by the Powder Mills Park parking lot 1 after 0.1 miles before coming to the Powder Mills Park parking lot 2 after 0.2 miles.
+Note; Heading right, along Woolston Rd (expanded shoulders) pass by the Powder Mills Park parking lot 1 after 0.1 miles before coming to the Powder Mills Park parking lot 2 after 0.2 miles.

 Auburn Trail: Pittsford-Brighton Section:

-Heading north the Auburn Trail follows the power line corridor.
-Isolated.
 Cross French Rd at 0.9 miles and you'll soon be traveling behind a commercial area on your left and a golf course on your right.
-The trail changes to stone-dust at 1.6 miles, then turns to dirt at 1.8 miles.
-This is the current end of the rail trail.
+Come to Clover St in Brighton, after 2 miles.

 HH